eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The objective of the Large-Scale Pilots (LSP) call is to support the piloting of the EUDI Wallet ecosystem around a range of use-cases involving both public and private sector stakeholders.
 The LSPs will test the EUDI Wallet ecosystem in both national and cross-borders contexts and integrate with the iterative development of the reference application.

-The works of the LSPs will be aligned by the ARF, which will guide pilot system design and architecture development together with the release of the reference implementation.
+The works of the LSPs will be aligned with the ARF, which will guide pilot system design and architecture development together with the release of the reference implementation.

 The LSPs are expected to provide feedback on the ARF as they develop and interact with Relying Party services, Qualified or non-qualified Electronic Attestations of Attributes (Q)EAA Providers, Person Identification Data (PID) Providers, Qualified and non-Qualified Trust Service Providers and Users in meaningful interactions under the proposed use cases.